Artists' Blood

-Artists' Blood (Artistenblut) is a 1949 West German comedy film directed by Wolfgang Wehrum and starring Hans Richter, Dorit Kreysler and Fritz Odemar.
+Artists' Blood (Artistenblut) is a 1949 West German comedy film directed by Wolfgang Wehrum, starring Hans Richter, Dorit Kreysler and Fritz Odemar.
 It was shot at the Wandsbek Studios in Hamburg and on location in mountain resort town of Garmisch-Partenkirchen.
 The film's sets were designed by the art directors Kurt Herlth and Carl Ludwig Kirmse.

 Synopsis

-A successful clown wants to marry the daughter of a factory owner, but his prospective father-in-law doesn't want a circus performer in the family and insists that he takes a job at the factor.
-With a heavy heart he agrees, but then discovering a doppelganger her persuades him to take his place.
+A successful clown wants to marry the daughter of a factory owner, but his prospective father-in-law doesn't want a circus performer in the family and insists that he takes a job at the factory.
+With a heavy heart he agrees, but then discovering a doppelganger he persuades him to take his place.
 Confusion soon arises between them.